Tookbaegee/munchhunt_web/README.md

 2. Clone the project.
 Ensure you are in the right directory by typing `cd munch-hunt-website` so that you're in the root of the site.
 3. In the project directory, type `python -m venv venv`.
 This creates the python virtual environment.
 4. Activate the virtual environment.
 Do this by typing `venv\Scripts\activate` on Windows, and `source venv/bin/activate` on Linux.
-5. Install the package dependencies with the following command: `pip install flask flask-wtf python-dotenv flask-bootstrap4 flask-mail flask-sitemap flask-recaptcha`
+5. Install the package dependencies with the following command: `pip install flask flask-wtf python-dotenv flask-bootstrap4 flask-mail flask-sitemap flask-recaptcha flask-pymongo flask-login flask-argon2 pyjwt`
 6. Set the environment variable for running the project.
 On a standard Linux shell, the command for this is `export FLASK_APP=fsite.py`.
 On windows, in powershell, `$env:FLASK_APP = "fsite.py"`.
 7. Optional: set debug environment variable so that the server refreshes whenever files are changed.
 This environment variable is called `FLASK_DEBUG` and it should be set to a value of `1`.
+8. Install MongoDB local server.
+Ensure port is running on the default, 27017.
+Also make sure it's running.
+On linux this is `sudo apt install mongodb`
-8. Type `flask run` in the console to run the application.
+9. Type `flask run` in the console to run the application.
-9. Hit CTRL + C to quit the application.
+10. Hit CTRL + C to quit the application.

 ## Running on Deployment Server (LINUX ONLY!!!
 Do NOT use root user.)